speed chairby Boris Bally $1100.00

 - 48" H x 16" W x 21" D

-Due to the handmade nature of this item, each is one of a kind and will vary.
+- Some assembly required.
 A photograph of the specific chair available at the time of purchase can be provided upon request.

 - the maker

 Until Boris Bally began experimenting with recycled traffic signage, nobody had seen the potential elegance of this discarded aluminum.
 He has since challenged himself to discover its properties, in order to create bold objects of beauty which transcend their common roots.

 Boris brings decades of training and experience as an artist to his collection of pieces.
 Signage has become his passionate medium of choice not only because of the recycling message, but also its appeal to him as an extreme variation on the age-old tradition of enamelling.